SocialGouv/actions/autodevops-helm-deploy/README.md

 - `.socialgouv/chart/values.$ENVIRONMENT.yaml`

 ## Merge commons manifests as helm templates
-Every yaml files that reside in `.socialgouv/chart/templates` will be merged with `templates` folder of the helm Chart before the build.
+Every yaml file in `.socialgouv/chart/templates` will be merged with the helm Chart `templates` folder before the build.

 All theses files can use the Helm templating syntax (or not if you don't need it, helm template is a superset of yaml).

 Both extensions yaml and yml are accepted.

 ## Merge manifests per environment as helm templates
-Every yaml files that reside in `.socialgouv/environment/$ENVIRONMENT` will be merged with `templates` folder of the helm Chart before the build, according to the `environment` input (dev | preprod | prod).
+Every yaml files in `.socialgouv/environment/$ENVIRONMENT` will be merged with the helm Chart `templates` folder before the build, according to the `environment` input (dev | preprod | prod).

 All theses files can use the Helm templating syntax.

-More often is here you put ConfigMap and SealedSecrets ressources.
+Usually, that's where you put your ConfigMap and SealedSecrets ressources.

 ## Override and extends everything from your project
 Everything is overridable using filesystem merging.

-The `.socialgouv/chart` directoty of your project will be merged and eventually overwrite content of the `chart` directory of this action.
+The `.socialgouv/chart` directoty of your project will be merged and eventually overwrite content of this action `chart` directory.

 ### Override the full Chart
 - You can optout from the generic Chart and define a new one by creating your own `Chart.yaml` in the directory `.socialgouv/chart`.
 More often, you can use kustomize to adjust the manifests.